 Aminoglycoside structure and sites of activity of plasmid-mediated enzymes capable of inactivating aminoglycosides.
 Tobramycin is shown as a representative; structural characteristics protect some aminoglycosides from the actions of some of these enzymes, explaining differences in spectrum of activity.

 UTI: urinary tract infection

 The aminoglycoside antibiotics are rapidly bactericidal.
 Bacterial killing is concentration dependent: the higher the concentration, the greater the rate of bacterial killing.
-The ratio of the peak concentration to the organism’s MIC is thus a key predictor of aminoglycoside efficacy. ...
+The ratio of the peak concentration to the organism’s MIC is thus a key predictor ...